Solving Nashville’s Affordable Housing Crisis

 Young Professionals & Artists

-For young, entry-level professionals, artists, and recent college graduates making less than $38,000 a year, Nashville rents are often out of reach.
+For young, entry-level professionals, artists, and recent college graduates, Nashville rents are often out of reach.
 At Urban Housing Solutions, we help teachers, artists, musicians, grads, and future business people live where they work by providing safe, economical housing in metro areas.

 Deaf & Hard-of-Hearing Community